milasudril/maike/README.md

 	cp __targets/*.so ~/bin/maike

-A complete installation can be done by running the supplied install script.
+Alternately, a complete installation can be done by running the supplied install script.

     sudo ./install.sh

 By default, it copies stuff to `/usr/local`.
-If not root, or if want to install Maike somewhere else anyways, you can change that by using the `--prefix` option.
+If not root, or if you want to install Maike somewhere else anyways, you can change that by using the `--prefix` option.

     ./install.sh --prefix=/home/alice